raventid/coursera_learning/haskell_experiments/notes.md

 - Not sure I completely understand the way spine works in terms of strictness and nonstrictness.
 To note it's pages 358-359 of Programming Haskell.
 So I'm waiting for chapter on strictness and nonstrictness to make it clear.

 - Chapter 12: anamorphisms.
 How x : iterate f (f x) works?
 How it adds `[]`, to a tail of a list.

+in chapter 12 in exercise 6 in either library creation i didn't understand how can we nicely apply either' function to implement eithermaybe'.

 After some thinking I have an answer.
 This is the same as in Racket.
 You don't have to add `[]` to the end of the *original* infinite list, you are moving